mihaelaazmf/NintendoWebsite-/README.md

 # NintendoWebsite-
-Website created with Bootstrap v5.0 - Js -HTML-CSS
+Website created with Bootstrap v5.0 - JavaScript, HTML5 and CSS3